CoffeeVampir3/Unity-Behaviour-Graph/README.md

 # Quick Start:

 Extract files into any directory in your project, that's it.
-A note that this will automatically add a Resources folder to "Assets" and create a single file named "bgsms" that stores serialization data neccesary for runtime execution.
+Once files recompile you can create graphs by right clicking and adding a "Behaviour Graph" in the file explorer context menu.
+A note: upon installation this will automatically add a Resources folder to "Assets" and create a single file named "bgsms" that stores serialization data neccesary for runtime execution.

 # Documentation